- WHO WE ARE

 Ti is a very shy but sweet cat.
 Since being at our shelter, she’s starting to come out of her shell more and more, even getting quite chatty!
 Ti likes quiet attention for short periods of time and enjoys a great deal of alone time.

-Ti has been patiently waiting in our shelter for her new family for 193 days.
+Ti has been patiently waiting at North Thrift Store for her new family for 230 days.

 For our tenth stray of Christmas, we present Shiva!